Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection: Related Work

-\textbf{LLMs for code refactoring.} In addition to code smell detection, early research explored how LLMs can support code smell refactoring~\cite{choi2024iterative,nunes2025evaluating,pomian2024assist,shirafuji2023refactoring}.
-For instance, Choi et al.~\cite{choi2024iterative} introduced an iterative approach in which ChatGPT 3.5 repeatedly refactors the most complex methods, leading to a steady drop in overall complexity.
-Pomian et al.~\cite{pomian2024assist} developed EM-Assist, an automated strategy that uses ChatGPT 3.5 to suggest and rank~\say{Extract Method} refactorings, achieving a 53\% recall for complex cases.
-Shirafuji et al.~\cite{shirafuji2023refactoring} presented a strategy to select optimal few-shot examples to guide ChatGPT 3.5 in reducing~\say{Cyclomatic Complexity}.
-More recently, Nunes et al.~\cite{nunes2025evaluating} empirically evaluated two LLMs, namely Copilot Chat and Llama 3.1, for their ability to automatically fix real-world maintainability issues in Java projects.
+\textbf{LLMs for code refactoring.} In addition to code smell detection, early research explored how LLMs can support code smell refactoring~\citep{choi2024iterative,nunes2025evaluating,pomian2024assist,shirafuji2023refactoring}.
+For instance, \citet{choi2024iterative} introduced an iterative approach in which ChatGPT 3.5 repeatedly refactors the most complex methods, leading to a steady drop in overall complexity. \citet{pomian2024assist} developed EM-Assist, an automated strategy that uses ChatGPT 3.5 to suggest and rank~\say{Extract Method} refactorings, achieving a 53\% recall for complex cases. \citet{shirafuji2023refactoring} presented a strategy to select optimal few-shot examples to guide ChatGPT 3.5 in reducing~\say{Cyclomatic Complexity}.
+More recently, \citet{nunes2025evaluating} empirically evaluated two LLMs, namely Copilot Chat and Llama 3.1, for their ability to automatically fix real-world maintainability issues in Java projects.
 Their results show that while LLMs can improve code readability and address a subset of code smells, they often introduce compilation errors or new maintainability issues.
 Unlike these studies, we do not focus on refactoring in this paper.
 However, our study can be seen as a previous step for improving code by first detecting (our focus) and then refactoring code smells.